Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

-While according to part 1.~of this statement every ts-DMAG is a DMAG with time series structure, part 2.~shows that the reverse is not true.
-In other words: ts-DMAGs are a proper subclass of DMAGs with time series structure.
+While according to part 1 of Lemma~\ref{lemma:DMAG_has_time_series_structure_and_time_order} every ts-DMAG is a DMAG with time series structure, part 2~implies that the reverse is not true.
+Namely, DMAGs with time series structure that are not time ordered cannot be ts-DMAGs.
+We thus see that ts-DMAGs are a proper subclass of DMAGs with time series structure.
+The following example shows that ts-DMAGs $\M_{\Ovar}(\D)$ do not in general have repeating edges.

 \begin{myexample} The ts-DMAG in part b) of Fig.~\ref{fig:example_tsDMAG} does not have repeating edges because there is the edge $O^1_{t-2} \headhead O^2_{t-2}$ although $O^1_{t-1}$ and $O^2_{t-1}$ (and $O^1_{t}$ and $O^2_{t}$) are non-adjacent. \end{myexample}